 You should always monitor Google keyword rankings.
-If possible, should be tracking keyword rankings also.
+If possible, we should be tracking keyword rankings also.
 That is a plus advantage over other mediocre bloggers.
-(I will post a step by step guide sooner for this)
+(I will post a step-by-step guide sooner for this)

 Identify Competitors in Google SERPs

-I feel sorry for most bloggers because they really don’t know what they are doing, from whose they are competing…
+I feel sorry for most bloggers because they really don’t know what they are doing or from whose they are competing…

 In fact, these days, many companies, including SaaS companies, make use of content marketing and blogging to drive traffic and acquire more customers.

-One SEO strategy you should always use is competitor research (aka reverse engineer or competitive intelligence) and identify keyword difficulties and the likelihood of ranking top of Google SERP.
+One SEO strategy you should always use is competitor research (aka reverse engineer or competitive intelligence) and identifying keyword difficulties and the likelihood of ranking top of Google SERP.

-If you blindly write and post content on your blog, don’t do that.
+Don’t do that if you blindly write and post content on your blog.
 Concentrate on checking google rankings for your target keywords and do your due diligence to identify whether you can profit from that traffic.

 Competitor Keyword Analysis

-This is a characteristic that separates blogs that make money from ordinary blogs that don’t make any money.
+This characteristic separates blogs that make money from ordinary blogs that don’t make any money.

 To do competitor keyword analysis, you should know the keyword rankings of competitor websites.